 Applicants biggest concern will be how they come across virtually.
 Help them to feel relaxed by sending some top tips.
 These could include

 Consider how you are going to make sure the usual elements of an interview still take place.
 Formally welcoming and thanking for the application, certificate and qualification information and checking, as well as a discussion about references and DBS information at this time.
-You will still need to see original documentation ? get it sent recorded delivery and get it sent back recorded asap.
+You will still need to see original documentation, get it sent recorded delivery and get it sent back recorded asap.
+Or the applicant can scan ID in and hold it up via Zoom for checking.

 Here are some other preparation considerations